Year in Beer: 2018’s Beer Trends & Predictions

 Apple’s popularization of minimalist branding has even trickled down to how designers design beer labels.
 More and more you will see negative space on the labels, and a crisp simplified look.
 Other branding trends include: layering and overlapping designs on the label, artistic and abstract designs, and brighter, bolder colors.

 Last But Not Yeast

 Explore these beer trends to stand out in a crowded landscape.
-To meet consumers’ ever changing demands and boost beer sales, it’s important you outfit your bar or brewery with the latest in Point of Sale technology.
+To meet consumers’ ever changing demands and boost beer sales, it’s important you outfit your bar or brewery with the latest in iPad POS System technology.
 Tap into your potential by enhancing the customer experience through CRM and a tailored loyalty program and streamlining your back of house with intelligent reporting and ingredient-level inventory management.